gerrypramana/.github/README.md

 All CitOmni core packages are released under the **GNU General Public License v3.0 or later**.
 See individual repositories for details.

+> Note: Core packages use **GPL-3.0-or-later**.
+Ensure compatibility for closed-source deployments or ship custom adapters in separate processes where appropriate.

 ---